Descovy for PrEP® (emtricitabine/tenofovir alafenamide)

 aIncluded mixed Black race.

-Through Week 96, the effects on renal biomarkers and eGFRCG significantly favored FTC/TAF compared with FTC/TDF.2 Participants in the FTC/TAF arm, compared with FTC/TDF, had a similar incidence of quantitative proteinuria, defined as UPCR >200 mg/g (Table 2).4
+Overall, through Week 96, the effects on renal biomarkers and eGFRCG significantly favored FTC/TAF compared with FTC/TDF.3 Participants in the FTC/TAF arm, compared with FTC/TDF, had a similar incidence of quantitative proteinuria, defined as UPCR >200 mg/g (Table 2).5

-There were 8 discontinuations due to renal AEs through Week 96 (2 FTC/TAF vs 6 FTC/TDF)2, of which all except for one case in the FTC/TAF arm were reported by investigators as related to study drug.
-In the FTC/TDF arm, 3 out of 6 discontinuations had other risk factors including hypertension, nonsteroidal anti-inflammatory drug use or a prior history of kidney disease, while the remaining 3 discontinuations had no other contributing factors identified.
-In the FTC/TAF arm, both discontinuations had risk factors such as myocardial infarction, contrast neuropathy, hypertension, and focal segmental glomerulosclerosis discovered by renal biopsy.7 There were no reported cases of Fanconi syndrome in the FTC/TAF arm vs 1 case in the FTC/TDF arm (Table 2).2
+There were 8 discontinuations due to renal AEs through Week 96 (FTC/TAF, n=2; FTC/TDF, n=6),3 and all but 1 case in the FTC/TAF arm were reported by investigators as related to study drug.
+In the FTC/TDF arm, 3 of the 6 participants who discontinued treatment had other risk factors (ie, hypertension, nonsteroidal anti-inflammatory drug use, or a prior history of kidney disease), and 3 participants who discontinued treatment had no contributing factors.
+In the FTC/TAF arm, both participants who discontinued had risk factors: myocardial infarction, contrast neuropathy, hypertension, and focal segmental glomerulosclerosis discovered by renal biopsy.7 There were no reports of Fanconi syndrome in the FTC/TAF arm and 1 case in the FTC/TDF arm (Table 2).3

 Table 2.
-Renal Safety through Week 96 for All Participants2
+DISCOVER: Renal Safety Through Week 96 in Overall Population3

 FTC/TAF